ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/Scintillator-User-Guide.md

-Astute readers may have noticed in the previous discussion that Classes/NormPos produces a 2D output signal for consumption by the Classes/Length VGen.
+Astute readers may have noticed in the previous discussion that <a href="{{< ref "/docs/VGens/Intrinsics/VNormPos" >}}">VNormPos</a> produces a 2D output signal for consumption by the <a href="{{< ref "/docs/VGens/Mathematics/Vector Math/VLength" >}}">VLength</a> VGen.
 There's a longer discussion about signal dimension in the "Dimensional Analysis" section of the <a href="{{< ref "/docs/Scinth/ScinthDef" >}}">ScinthDef</a> documentation.
 In short, video signals <em>at output</em> are always four-dimensional signals, and in Scintillator are always packed as <code>red, green, blue, alpha</code> signals.
 The multichannel expansion mechanism used in SuperCollider is flexible in that it allows SynthDefs to be defined for audio signals varying from a signal channel to complex multichannel ambisonic arrangements.
 Video signals trade a lot of this flexibility for the massive parallelism required to compute a color at each pixel 60 times per second.
 Furthermore, video cards are optimized to handle mathematical operations on all four channels at once in a single instruction.
 So instead of treating every ScinthDef as a hard-coded 4-channel signal chain, Scintillator tracks which combination of dimensions in input and output each VGen will produce, and validates at definition time if the combination of VGens and signal dimensions is valid.
 Furthermore, each VGen includes in its documentation a discussion of the supported pairs of input and output channels.

-So, for example, the Classes/NormPos VGen accepts no inputs and produces a 2D output always.
-The Classes/Length VGen accepts inputs from 1 to 4 channels and computes a vector length on the input.
-The result of the operation is a scalar, so regardless of the dimension that the input was Classes/Length will always produce a single-dimensional output.
-This single-dimensional output is accepted by BWOut, which <em>splats</em> the single input into the first three <code>red, blue, green</code> output channels, and adds the hard-coded <code>alpha</code> channel at 1.0, or completely opaque.
+So, for example, the <a href="{{< ref "/docs/VGens/Intrinsics/VNormPos" >}}">VNormPos</a> VGen accepts no inputs and produces a 2D output always.
+The <a href="{{< ref "/docs/VGens/Mathematics/Vector Math/VLength" >}}">VLength</a> VGen accepts inputs from 1 to 4 channels and computes a vector length on the input.
+The result of the operation is a scalar, so regardless of the dimension that the input was <a href="{{< ref "/docs/VGens/Mathematics/Vector Math/VLength" >}}">VLength</a> will always produce a single-dimensional output.
+This single-dimensional output is accepted by <a href="{{< ref "/docs/VGens/Vector Manipulation/Color Output/VBWOut" >}}">VBWOut</a>, which <em>splats</em> the single input into the first three <code>red, blue, green</code> output channels, and adds the hard-coded <code>alpha</code> channel at 1.0, or completely opaque.

-There are helper VGens that can pack single-channel signals into multi-channel ones, these are the Classes/Vec2, Classes/Vec3, and Classes/Vec4 classes.
+There are helper VGens that can pack single-channel signals into multi-channel ones, these are the <a href="{{< ref "/docs/VGens/Vector Manipulation/Vector Building/VVec2" >}}">VVec2</a>, <a href="{{< ref "/docs/VGens/Vector Manipulation/Vector Building/VVec3" >}}">VVec3</a>, and <a href="{{< ref "/docs/VGens/Vector Manipulation/Vector Building/VVec4" >}}">VVec4</a> classes.
 There are also VGens for extracting single-channel signals from individual channels from multi-channel signals, these are the <a href="{{< ref "/docs/VGens/Vector Manipulation/Element Access/VX" >}}">VX</a>, <a href="{{< ref "/docs/VGens/Vector Manipulation/Element Access/VY" >}}">VY</a>, <a href="{{< ref "/docs/VGens/Vector Manipulation/Element Access/VZ" >}}">VZ</a>, and <a href="{{< ref "/docs/VGens/Vector Manipulation/Element Access/VW" >}}">VW</a> VGens.